Skip to main content

 Food scraps are a resource which can be converted into renewable energy and fertiliser through our food scraps collection service.

-If you put food scraps into a waste disposal unit, we can't guarantee they will not end up in a landfill.
+If you put food scraps into a waste disposal unit, we cannot guarantee they will not end up in a landfill.

 The best way to manage food scraps is to put them into a home compost or the Auckland Council food scraps bin.